Insurance and Payment Options

 Understanding Psychosis

 Psychosis is a mental health condition that is misunderstood.
 People often think that psychosis is a break from reality.
 In some ways, it is, but psychotic symptoms frequently overlap with the symptoms of some personality or mood disorders.
-Psychosis is not a personality disorder.
-Psychosis symptoms and early warning signs appear in someone’s late teens or early adulthood.
-However, it’s not limited to this age range.
-Sometimes children or older adults experience a psychotic episode.
-The episodes are linked to a mental illness or sickness, such as a brain tumor.
-Older adults are at an increased risk of a psychotic episode if they have a neurological disorder.
+However, psychosis is not a personality disorder.

 Since psychosis can be a symptom of several different mental health disorders, it can be challenging to diagnose.
 Psychosis can be the result of brain injury, traumatic events or experiences, or genetic differences in brain development.
 However, some of the mental health disorders that can have psychotic episodes include:

-There are psychotic disorders that disrupt a person’s quality of life and include psychosis.
+There are also psychotic disorders that disrupt a person’s quality of life and include psychosis.
 Some of these disorders include:

 • Schizophrenia